Openpipes-org/.github/profile/README.md

 ![alt text](https://github.com/Openpipes-org/.github/blob/main/images/openpipes_logo.png)

-⚠️ This GitHub is under construction!
-Please be patient, thanks! :-)

 # What is Open Pipes?

 Open Pipes is a project that allows you to build a complete open-source virtual pipe organ (VPO) workstation system.